This article is part of the Introduction to IBM Cloud Code Engine series.

 How to build applications in IBM Cloud Code Engine

 IBM Cloud Code Engine provides simplified UI and CLI experiences for developers.
 To create an application, you just provide a container image as the mandatory input property.
 Of course, you are allowed to provide other optional properties, including CPU and memory to run your application, environment variables as application input, and application instances number range for scaling.
 Here is a CLI example to create an application:

 ibmcloud code-engine application create --name helloworld --image docker.io/ibmcom/helloworld

 The application might be successful within in tens of seconds depending on your image size.
 When done, the IBM Cloud Code Engine CLI returns a dedicated URL to access your application.
 The URL pattern is

 IBM Cloud Code Engine also supports the Knative CLI, which means that you can continue to use the Knative CLI as before.

 The IBM Cloud Code Engine platform is truly designed to help developers focus only on application development by managing the infrastructure and security automatically for you.
 Also, since IBM Cloud Code Engine pricing is a pay-as-you-go model, you pay only for the resources that you use, which can save costs.
-Get started by registering for a free trial of IBM Cloud Code Engine and deploying your first IBM Cloud Code Engine application.
+Get started by registering for an IBM Cloud Code Engine trial and deploying your first IBM Cloud Code Engine application.